avdi/ivar/README.md

 end

 class SpecialtySandwich < BaseSandwich
-  # Add more pre-declared instance variables
+  # Add more pre-declared instance variables as needed
+  # @condiments is set in initialize, so it doesn't need to be pre-declared
-  ivar :@condiments
+  ivar :@special_sauce

   def initialize
     super